sobebarali/node-apis/README.md

 ## 🔥 tRPC Support - Type-Safe APIs Made Easy

-**New in v3.5.1**: Generate tRPC procedures instead of REST controllers for maximum type safety!
+**New in v3.6.1**: Enhanced tRPC procedures with consistent error handling and improved type safety!

 ### 🎯 What is tRPC Style?